xmohitt/the-meals-app/README.md

 # the-meals-app
-This project is created for learning how to upload project files to github this code written by Mohit Singh
+This project is created for learning how to upload project files to github <br>
+this code written by Mohit Singh